Please ensure Javascript is enabled for purposes of website accessibility

 A continuation token can be returned if specified in the request.

-Window of events between two timestamps
+Window of data points between two timestamps

-The following requests all stored events between 12:30 and 15:30:
+The following request returns all stored data points between 12:30 and 15:30:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z